Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's action ('search raw Notion block plain text inside a page') and its optional scoping to a toggle or toggleable heading.
-It distinguishes from sibling tools like 'search' (global) and 'find_replace' by being page-specific and read-only.
+The description clearly states it searches raw Notion block plain text inside a page, with optional scoping to a toggle.
+This distinguishes it from sibling tools like 'search' (global search) and 'find_replace' (find and replace).
+The verb 'search' and resource 'page' are specific and directly convey the function.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.